Cannonsburg Newsletter

 - Please do not text or call your student on their device during the school day.
 Communication should go through the office.

-- Students with smartwatches should have their device set to school mode, which disables distracting smartwatch features—like calls, messages, and games—while keeping essential safety tools active.
+- Students with smart watches should have their device set to School Mode, which disables distracting smartwatch features—like calls, messages, and games—while keeping essential safety tools active.

 - Students should not be wearing earbuds or other noise-canceling headphones unless it is a documented accommodation.